BlueMiku/GBFR-Skill-Status-Editor/README.md

 - Your own extracted `skill_status.tbl` (from `system/table/skill_status.tbl`
   in the game's data archive - use GBFRDataTools' `extract`/`extract-all` commands against your own copy of the game)
-- If running from source: Python 3.9+ with tkinter (bundled with most Windows Python installs)
+- If running from source: Python 3.9+ with tkinter

 ## Usage